Back to Scaling Python Applications guides

 pip3 install -r requirements.txt

-After installing the project dependencies, run the database migrations for the application with the following command:
+After installing the project dependencies, run the database migrations to set up the schema:

 python3 manage.py migrate